26 minute read

 GL.glUniformMatrix4fv(self.variable_ref, 1, GL.GL_TRUE, self.data)

-When calling the glUniformMatrix4fv function, the second parameter is the number of matrices which will always be 1 for our Uniform objects.
+When calling the glUniformMatrix4fv function, the second parameter specifies the number of matrices to associate with the variable.
+For our Uniform objects, this will always be 1.
 The third parameter tells OpenGL that our matrix data is stored as an array of row vectors.
-If we ever give the data as an array of column vectors (we won’t), then that parameter would be GL.GL_FALSE instead.
+If we ever give the data as an array of column vectors (spoiler alert: we won’t), then that parameter would be GL.GL_FALSE instead.

 A Test of Transformations